jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

 .. thumbnail:: images/image_004.png

-Getting the hitcount details is an *on demand* action that requires two steps.
+Getting the hitcount details is an *on demand* action that requires three steps.

 The following example shows how to get the policy hitcount information for the firewall policies in the ``ppkg_001`` Policy Package of the ``demo`` ADOM: